angrykoala/awesome-esolangs/README.md

 * [Thue](https://github.com/jcolag/Thue) - *Matrioshka* language based on nondeterministic string rewriting of a semi-Thue grammar.
 * [Tru](https://github.com/sungwoncho/tru) - A stack-based language with prefix-free brackets.
 * [Turtle](https://github.com/TypeMonkey/Turtle) - Uses long-term storage for memory use.
+* [Unispace](https://esolangs.org/wiki/Unispace) - Language where all instructions are written in whitespace characters with Unicode.
-* [Unary](https://esolangs.org/wiki/Unary) - Brainfuck-based language where all the commands are 0.
+* [Unary](https://esolangs.org/wiki/Unary)(https://esolangs.org/wiki/Unary) - Brainfuck-based language where all the commands are 0.
 * [Unary Except Every Zero Is Replaced with the Title of This Programming Language or, Alternately, Is Replaced with the Smallest Counter-Example to the Goldbach Conjecture.
 Compilers and Interpreters Only Have to Implement the Former Option](https://esolangs.org/wiki/Unary_Except_Every_Zero_Is_Replaced_with_the_Title_of_This_Programming_Language_or,_Alternately,_Is_Replaced_with_the_Smallest_Counter-Example_to_the_Goldbach_Conjecture._Compilers_and_Interpreters_Only_Have_to_Implement_the_Former_Option) - Derivative of Unary in which every zero is replaced with the title of the programming language being discussed.
 * [Unlambda](http://www.madore.org/~david/programs/unlambda) - Obfuscated functional programming.
 * [Velato](http://velato.net) - Language that uses MIDI files as source, programs are defined by the pitch and order of notes.